+The Digital Suite can be utilised as a photographic studio (when not used as a teaching space).
 The Digital Suite is also equipped with graphic tablets, A3 flatbed scanning and 3D printing.
 For giclee (inkjet) or photographic (C-type) printing, there is a list of suggested printers on the digital suite Moodle page.

-Standard photocopying/ printing is accessible at both Bankside and Mermaid Court.
+Standard photocopying/ printing is accessible in the Hub.